TheBus (Honolulu): Fleet

-Reception
+Reception and ridership

 Due to its low cost and wide coverage, TheBus is a very popular means of travel by high school students.
 The fact that free school bus routes are not provided for the majority of Honolulu's students, as they are in many other parts in the United States, also contributes to high usage of TheBus among high school students.
-Because of this popularity, and the fact it was developed during Fasi's tenure as mayor of Honolulu, it received the nickname "Uncle Fasi's Limousine Service," which is usually shortened to "Uncle Fasi's" or "Fasi's Limo."
+Because of this popularity, and the fact it was developed during Fasi's tenure as mayor of Honolulu, it received the nickname "Uncle Fasi's Limousine Service," also known as "Uncle Fasi's" or "Fasi's Limo."
+Students at the University of Hawaiʻi at Mānoa and community colleges who have paid semesterly fees also receive an unlimited bus pass via the college "U-PASS" system.

+In July 2023, the Hawaiʻi State Department of Education announced the EXPRESS program, providing free public transit to all public high school students (grades 9–12) across the state – including via TheBus and Skyline on Oʻahu – beginning in the 2023–24 school year.

+TheBus has been criticized by local publications such as Honolulu Civil Beat for "heading in the wrong direction", citing both rising fares yet a steady decline in ridership since 2015 despite increasing traffic on the island.
+In July 2022, ridership numbers had only recovered to 60% of their pre-COVID-19 pandemic levels.
+In an effort to boost ridership, a fare-free week was piloted in August of the same year, which resulted in a 12% ridership increase and an additional 20,000 rides, well surpassing predictions of a 10% increase.
+Another fare-free period for all transit on Oʻahu was held to coincide with the launch of Skyline rail service in July 2023.

+As of December 2022, over 75% of regular TheBus riders are low-income and nearly 90% earn below Oʻahu's average median income.
+Proponents of free public transport have citied these reasons, among others such as climate change, as reasons for TheBus to adopt a fare-free policy, which would mirror that of the Big Island of Hawaiʻi's Hele-On bus system.

 "America's Best Transit System"

 Since its inception, TheBus has been recognized twice by the American Public Transportation Association as America's Best Transit System for 1994–1995 and 2000–2001.